Is hand grind better than grinder weed?

 Cons of Hand Grinding:

-3. Requires manual effort and may not be suitable for individuals with limited dexterity.
+3. May not be suitable for individuals with limited dexterity.

 Using a Grinder for Your Herbs